fkchang/opal-hot-reloader/README.md

 ## Vision

 Some of you might be asking?
-Why do this, isn't this reinventing the wheel (which happens all the time in the Javascript BTW) by programs like webpack, etc.?
+Why do this, isn't this reinventing the wheel by programs like webpack, etc.?
+I should mention that reinventing the wheel seems happens all the time in the Javascript world.

-Yes and no. opal-hot-reloader is an "All Ruby(Opal)", self contained system, so if you're doing any kind of Opal frontend/Ruby backend webserver type of project,you will be able to just drop in opal-hot-reloader and it will work out of the box without having install/configure webpack or similar.
+Yes and no. opal-hot-reloader is an "All Ruby(Opal)", self contained system, so if you're doing any kind of Opal frontend/Ruby backend webserver type of project, you will be able to just drop in opal-hot-reloader and it will work out of the box without having install/configure webpack or similar.